 Steroid-responsive disorders where oral therapy not feasible.

-Tuberculosis.
-Latent amebiasis.
+Not for epidural use; serious neurologic events may occur.
+Cerebral malaria, optic neuritis: not recommended.
+Latent or active amebiasis.
 Strongyloides infestation.
-Hypothyroidism.
 Ocular herpes simplex.
 Cirrhosis.
-Renal insufficiency.
+Tuberculosis.
 If exposed to chickenpox or measles, consider prophylactic passive immune therapy.
 Ulcerative colitis if perforation pending.
 Peptic ulcer.
 Diverticulitis.
 Intestinal anastomoses.
 Myasthenia gravis.
+Recent MI.
+CHF.
 Hypertension.
+Renal insufficiency.
 Osteoporosis.
 Diabetes.
+Hypothyroidism.
 Kaposi's sarcoma.
 Supplement with additional steroids in physiologic stress.
 Avoid abrupt cessation.
 May increase risk and mask signs of infection.
 May cause electrolyte imbalances, adrenocortical insufficiency, psychotic derangements.
-Alternate, intermittent, or single-daily doses at 8AM minimize adrenal suppression.
+Alternate, intermittent, or single-daily doses at 8 AM minimize adrenal suppression.
 Use lowest effective dose.
 Monitor weight, growth, fluid and electrolyte balance.
 Intrasynovial: avoid previously infected or unstable joints.
-Pregnancy.
-Nursing mothers.
+Pregnancy (Cat.C).
+Nursing mothers: not recommended.

 HPA axis suppression, increased susceptibility to infection, glaucoma, cataracts, secondary infections, hypokalemia, hypocalcemia, hypernatremia, hypertension, CHF, psychic disorders, myopathy, osteoporosis, peptic ulcer, dermal atrophy, increased intracranial pressure, carbohydrate intolerance.
 Parenteral: atrophy, flare at site; intrasynovial: septic arthritis.

-- 16ml of 1g vials (Qty:3)
+- 2ml of 125mg vials (Qty:1)

-- appx. price $85.00
+- appx. price $10.00